Opinion: Protesting Violence Means Protesting An American Tradition

 To the youth protesting against violence today:

 You are fighting for your life and humanity, and I commend you.
 You join a long line of folks that have stood up to violence in this country.
 I hope and believe you will succeed.
 If I can say one thing that may help you, it would be this: Remember who and what you are dealing with — a structure and system that is based on violence.
 Plain and simple.
-So by protesting violence in this country, know that many will think you are you are in fact protesting the country itself, and that you will be met with violence.
+So by protesting violence in this country, know that many will think you are in fact protesting the country itself, and that you will be met with violence.
 Stay strong and steadfast in what you came to do.
 Know that you are not the first or last people to stand against to this culture of violence.
-And above all, try to understand that is violence in fully ingrained in what America is.
+And above all, try to understand that violence is fully ingrained in what America is.

 The culture of America is violence.
 Very simply, the idea of our country has been constructed on, cultivated through, and sustained by violence.